SuperUser320/superuser320.github.io/_pages/about.md

 Previously, I received a B.S. in Electrical Engineering at Michigan State University where I co-founded the Student Organized Autonomy Research group ([SOAR](https://canvas.msu.edu/soar)) with the aim of enabling undergraduate and graduate students to become involved in autonomy research.

-In addition to studying elecgromagnetics, I enjoy working on electrical projects and running.
+In addition to studying electromagnetics, I enjoy working on electrical projects and running.